afqrdhwn/Project/README.md

 ## Introduction

-  Today technologies are better than yesterday.
-Technology keep growth everyday and keep improving.
-There are a gap in technology between urban and rural.
-In urban place, nearly everyday we imporve our science and technology, however in rural place they are still at 2010 set up.
-For instance in medical, education, management and others.
+  Today's technologies are better than yesterday.
+Technology evolves and improves on a daily basis.
+Between urban and rural areas, there is a technological divide.
+Nearly every day, we improve our science and technology in urban areas.
+However, they are still 2010 in rural areas.
+For example, the medical institution still stores information in files and on paper.
+This should be a matter of concern, and attention should be paid to it.
+Data stored in files and paper can cause data loss, fraud, and big data problem.

+  This concept focuses on creating a web application for a clinic in a rural region, as well as a platform that provides services to the employees.
+For example, keep track of your employees and customers.
+In remote areas, medical centres still maintain a paper-based system, which this system may replace and make it easier for staff to register customers or new employees.

 ## Objectve
+1. Improve data storing
+2. Mobility to staff and customer
+3. Optimze

 ## Features and Functionalities
-1. Register for staff and Patient
+1. Register for staff and customer

-Before using the web application, staff and patient must register and login to the page. only then can he access the features in the web app

 2. Health record

-In the application, we provide health records.
-This feature is used by staff to record patient data and important information.

 3. Health assessment

-Health assessment contains the patient's condition day by day.
-Are they getting worse or better.

 4. Medicine Info

-On the Medicine Info page.
-We provide a list of available drugs.
-So that we can immediately restock if the medicine runs out.

 5. Appointment

-Before coming to the clinic, the customer must make an appointment first.
-They can go directly to the clinic to make an appointment or call the clinic number.
-Then, the data provided by the patient will be entered into the application system by the staff in charge.
-But, patient can also register themselves if they want

 ## Mockup
 ![Sign Up](https://user-images.githubusercontent.com/104018700/170817496-68dd1e5a-2d65-4fb0-bb3c-f56e8336a1d9.png)